Michael Garrison (politician)

-Michael Garrison is an American lawyer and university president, who served as the 22nd president of West Virginia University before he resigned amid a scandal.
+Michael Garrison is an American lawyer and university president, who served as the 22nd president of West Virginia University before he resigned amid the West Virginia University M.B.A. controversy.

 Early life

 Garrison is a graduate of the West Virginia University class of 1992 and earned a J.D. at West Virginia University College of Law in 1996.
 He attended St Anne's College at Oxford University on a Rotary Scholarship from 1992 to 1993.

 Law career

 Garrison had been a managing member of Spilman Thomas & Battle PLLC in Morgantown, West Virginia.
 He served as Cabinet Secretary in the West Virginia Department of Tax and Revenue until 2001.
 From 2001 to 2003 he was the chief of staff to West Virginia Governor Bob Wise.
 Following that appointment, Garrison was awarded a Toll Fellowship from the Council of State Governments.

 In 2009, Garrison returned to his former law firm, Spilman Thomas & Battle, Garrison represented natural gas company Northeast Energy in its $42 million suit against the City of Morgantown, West Virginia.
 Northeast sought an injunction against the city, to prevent enforcement of its ban on horizontal hydraulic fracking.
 Morgantown passed its ban after Northeast sited a drill pad near the city's primary drinking-water intake.
 The ban and the issue received increased press coverage locally and nationally before the ban was struck down.